This post may contain affiliate links. Read my full disclosure policy.

 How to grill A Whole Salmon Filet (Skin-On)

 Step Two: Season the flesh side.
 Use a marinade, dry rub or paste.
-On this Copper River Salmon, I’m using the miso marinade from recipe card below.
+On this Copper River Salmon, I’m using the miso marinade from the recipe card below.

-Step Three: Grill salmon with the skin side down.
+Step Three: Grill the salmon skin-side down.

 Grill over a WELL greased grill over medium heat, covered, until the internal temp at the thickest part is 125-130F.
 You can lay the salmon skin right on the greased grill.
 Do not fiddle with it.

-As the skin sears, it will release itself from the grill.
-No need to flip a whole filet.
+As the skin sears, it will release itself from the grill—no need to flip a whole filet.

-If you have an extra thick piece of salmon, lower the temp, and after good grill marks appear, feel free to rotate creating crosshatch grill marks.
+If you have an extra thick piece of salmon, lower the temp, and after good grill marks appear, feel free to rotate, creating crosshatch grill marks.

 To remove: Use 2 thin metal spatulas to transfer to a platter.
 This is easiest with 2 people.